Wozniacki's great escape at Australian Open

 You can now add Caroline Wozniacki's heroics at the Australian Open to the list.

-Wozniacki trailed Jana Fett 5-1 in the third set Wednesday and stared at two match points on the Croatian's serve before winning six games in succession to move into the third round 3-6 6-2 7-5 on a day where temperatures exceeded 30 degrees Celsius in Melbourne.
+Wozniacki trailed Jana Fett 5-1 in the third set and stared at two match points on the Croatian's serve before winning six games in succession to move into the third round 3-6 6-2 7-5 on an eventful Wednesday in Melbourne where temperatures exceeded 30 degrees Celsius.

 But that's nothing compared to Thursday and Friday, when the thermometer is expected to hit 39 degrees.